mathavamoorthi/tailwind-nextjs-starter-blog/ADMIN_AUTHENTICATION_SETUP.md

 2. ✅ **Admin routes**: Use form-based login only (using `ADMIN_USERS`)
 3. ✅ **No more double authentication** for admin access

+### "Read-only file system" error

+This occurs in production environments (Vercel, etc.).
+The fix:

+1. ✅ **GitHub integration**: Automatically commits to GitHub instead of local files
+2. ✅ **Environment detection**: Detects production vs development
+3. ✅ **Fallback handling**: Graceful error handling for file system issues

 ### Common Issues

 1. **Wrong credentials**: Make sure your `ADMIN_USERS` environment variable is set correctly
 2. **Environment not loaded**: Restart your development server after changing environment variables
 3. **Browser cache**: Clear browser cache and localStorage if authentication issues persist
+4. **GitHub permissions**: Ensure your GitHub token has write access to the repository

 ## Security Notes